-In all cases of suspension, the parent and/or guardian appointed by the Chancery Court shall be notified in writing within 24 hours of such suspension giving the reason thereof.
+In all cases of suspension, the parent and/or guardian appointed by the Chancery Court shall be notified in writing within 24 hours of such suspension giving the reason(s) thereof.

-Suspension in excess of 10 school days may be given only by the action of the Board of Trustees and then only after such student has been afforded notice, opportunity of a hearing, and other procedural rights consistent with state and federal due process requirements.
+Suspension, in excess of 10 school days, may be given only by the action of the Board of Trustees and then only after such student has been afforded notice, opportunity of a hearing, and other procedural rights consistent with state and federal due process requirements.

-A student may request a hearing before the District Disciplinary Committee regarding his/her penalty.
-Students on suspension for 5 or more days must return to school accompanied by a parent and/or guardian before he/she will be readmitted to school.
+A student may request a hearing before the District Disciplinary Committee regarding his/her punishment.
+Students, under current suspension for 5 or more days, must return to school accompanied by a parent and/or guardian before he/she will be readmitted to school and allowed to attend class.

 A student must complete the suspension before he/she receives credit for previous work done.
-A second semester suspension, if it occurs at or near the end of the semester, may be completed during the summer.
-If a student transfers to another school because of suspension, they must serve their suspension before they can re-enter any classes in the Yazoo County School District.
+In reference to any potential second semester suspension, if it occurs at or near the end of the semester, it may be completed during the summer.
+If a student transfers to another school because of the suspension, they must serve their suspension before they can re-enter any classes in the Yazoo County School District.
 Student transfers will not be used to circumvent consequences resulting from suspensions.

-During the time a student serving a suspension or expulsion, he/she will not be allowed to participate in or attend extracurricular activities, including graduation, athletic events, band, any school functions, etc.
+During the time a student is serving a suspension or expulsion to the alternative program, he/she will not be allowed to participate in or attend extracurricular activities, including graduation, athletic events, band, or any school functions, etc.